Jacob Gilyard's 3 with .9 left sinks Patriots 62-59, 'big-time players make big-time shots'

 UR coach Chris Mooney said he preferred no timeout, especially with an older team, which has prepared for comparable situations for years.

-"So many college games come down to plays at the end, and we've certainly been part of plenty of them," said Mooney.
-"Tonight was a great play by Jacob."
+“So many college games come down to plays at the end, and we’ve certainly been part of plenty of them,” Mooney said.
+“Tonight was a great play by Jacob.”

-The Patriots played without their leading scorer this season, 6-foot-9 Josh Oduro (17.7 ppg, 6.4 rpg), who missed his second consecutive game due to concussion protocols.
+The Patriots played without their leading scorer this season, 6-foot-9 Josh Oduro (17.7 ppg, 6.4 rpg), who missed his second consecutive game because of concussion protocols.
 Still, GMU outrebounded UR 41-24.

 Of the Patriots’ 31 first-half points, 18 were scored in the lane.